 Things are not as clear-cut as they seem when a pneumonic plague infected passenger boards a Swiss train.

 The Cassandra Crossing – Trailer, The Cassandra Crossing – Trailer and photos © AVCO Embassy Pictures

 The Cassandra Crossing (1976), is on first appearance a disaster movie but proving instead to be a mixed bag of genres.
 This (for the most part) is s surprisingly cohesive, well-written story.
-The movie plot starting in one direction, then going (randomly) to another and another in a zig-zag way, making it a more intelligent watch than others of this genre.
+The movie plot starts in one direction, then goes (randomly) to another and another in a zig-zag way, making it a more intelligent watch than others of this genre.

 The film music changes pace and tone dramatically in the opening scene.
 Three Swedish terrorists disguised as ambulance workers and a patient – complete with ambulance and siren – enter the International Health Organization in Geneva.
 This trio aims to sabotage the Americans secret illegal cultivation of a plague virus.

 One terrorist is shot by a watchman.
 The others trying to escape terrorists break the sealed beaker containing this virus.
 Both contract the virus, with one man shot and injured, the other escapes.
 Interpol and American Military Intelligence are now involved.

 The escapee boards a train from Geneva to Stockholm.
 The injured terrorist left at the scene becomes critically ill by the virus.
 He is hospitalised and quarantined and cared for by Dr Elena Stradner (Ingrid Thulin).
 A ticket for this same train was found in his belongings.
 The quarantined terrorist dies.

 All these comings and goings observed by a mysterious man in black revealed as US Colonel Stephen Mackenzie (Lancaster) from Military Intelligence.
 He tells Stradner this virus was being destroyed and orders the dead terrorist burnt.